your-mom-spec-ops/Scratchppuccin/README.md

 # Scratch Catppuccin
-Catppuccin Mocha for Scratch using Scratch Addons (*the three other flavours are on the way, however so is this possibly being integrated into Catppuccin (organisation) proper*)
+Catppuccin (Now in all four flavours!) for Scratch using Scratch Addons (*this will possibly be integrated into Catppuccin (organisation) proper*)

 # INSTALL INSTRUCTIONS
-(Pictures are from Firefox [Technically Librewolf]) First, choose your version of this.
-One is 'My Settings', which **may not** always represent my current settings, but has more than just the theme.
-The other is 'Just Catppuccin', which is literally, just Catppuccin.
+(Pictures are from Firefox [Technically Librewolf]) First, choose your flavours.
+There's Mocha, Macchiato (i always misspell that one), Frappé, and Latte.
+That list is from Dark --> Light.
+(Only light mode is Latte)

 Next, download your version from the releases page.